 Can I submit my application after the posted deadline?

 Applications received after the posted deadlines are reviewed on a space-available basis.
 Applications received after the posted deadlines cannot be considered for merit-based aid.
 We encourage prospective students to apply by the posted deadlines to ensure consideration for the semester to which they applied.
 Applications completed after the deadline may be postponed to the next cycle for review depending on available space in the class.

 Can I defer my admission once admitted to your school?
 Will I be able to keep my merit-based financial aid?

 You can defer up to one year from your semester of admission with approval from the admissions office and upon receipt of your non-refundable deferral deposit.
-The deferral deposit equals tuition for one credit hour and will be credited to your student account to be applied towards your tuition when you matriculate.To request a deferral, send an e-mail or letter to the Office of Graduate Admissions indicating the reason for your deferral request and the semester to which you want to defer.
+The deferral deposit is $400 and will be credited to your student account to be applied towards your tuition when you matriculate.To request a deferral, send an e-mail or letter to the Office of Graduate Admissions indicating the reason for your deferral request and the semester to which you want to defer.
 Any merit award granted for your original semester of admission cannot be carried over to your deferred semester.
 BA/MA applicants cannot defer.

 Are admissions decisions ever reconsidered by the Admissions Committee?

 All admission decisions are final.
 Should you have any questions about how to improve your file for future admissions consideration, please contact our office within one month of the date of your decision letter.